Panoptikum-social/blog.panoptikum.social/pages/api.md

 One user can access the application via the api from different devices simuntaneously.
 They are not device specific.

+Only users with confirmed email address can aquire tokens.
+Please make sure, that you click the email confirmation link in the email that is sent to you after login via the web interface.
+There will be an approriate error message telling you to do so, if you request a token and your email is not confirmed yet.

 #### *Example:* Get a token